sundarnut/ADAuthentication/README.md

 * Select HTTP Activation
 * The Add Roles and Features Wizard pops out once again, informing that a lot of additional features need to be included to enable HTTP Activation, like ISAPI Extension, Filters and .NET Extensibility 4.5.
 Click "Add Features"
 * Click Next in the main window.
 * The Web Server Role (IIS) option explains how Role Services work.
-Press Next &gt;
+Press Next >
 * In the Role Services (Select role services) option list, select HTTP Redirection under Web Server, select Windows Authentication under Security, click Next.
 * In the final Confirm installation selections screen, all your options are displayed.
 Check and select the option on top that states, Restart the destination server automatically if required.
 * A confirmation box pops out to confirm this selection.
 Choose Yes.